DoDAO-io/dodao-rust-course/generated/summaries/collections.md

  ## Collections

  **Introduction**
+- Collections are useful data structure in Rust that can contain multiple values.
 - Collections can contain multiple values
 - Collections are stored on Heap and are dynamically sized, their size is not required to be known at compile time
 - Rust collections can be grouped into 4 major categories: